Telehamster lets you use old analog phones to talk to friends!

 How does TeleHamster work?

-After you sign up, we program you a small black box with a unique 4-digit phone number.
-You get yourself a telephone (new or old, rotary or push-button) and a cord, plug the phone into the box, and plug the box into your internet router.
-The phone then acts like a normal landline with a dial tone, busy signal, call waiting, etc. Except it is on a private network that doesn't connect to the public phone network.
-So you can only use it to call other households in the club.
+After you sign up, we program for you a small black box with a unique four-digit phone number.
+You supply a telephone (new or old, rotary or push-button), plug the phone into the box, and plug the box into your internet router.
+The phone then acts like a normal landline with a dial tone, busy signal, etc, but it is on a private network that doesn't connect to the public phone network, so you can only use it to call other households in the club.